mihir-pednekar/secureChatSvc/README.md

 # secureChatSvc to communicate
-A secure chat service is an efficient way for starting p2p communication between 2 computers using a secure socket protocol.
+A secure chat service is an safe way for communication between 2 computers using a secure socket protocol using symmetric and asymmertric encryption and decryption.